 - After every change, train the model and check the model.
 Ensure that all the dots in the ML model are diagonal (in the True-positive and True-negative) quadrant and you do not have scattered utterances in other quadrants.
 Train the model until you achieve this.

-- Regularly train the bot with new utterances.
+- Regularly train the assistant with new utterances.

 NLP Intent Detection Training Recommendations

-- If there are a good number of sample utterances, try training the bot using Machine Learning approach first, before trying to train the fundamental meaning model.
+- If there are a good number of sample utterances, try training the VA using Machine Learning approach first, before trying to train the fundamental meaning model.

 - Define bot synonyms to build a domain dictionary such as pwd for a password; SB for a savings bank account.

 - After every change to the model training, run the batch testing modules.
-Test suites are a means to perform regression testing of your bot’s ML model.
+Test suites are a means to perform regression testing of your VA’s ML model.